Belvidere, Illinois goes from loser to winner with idled Stellantis plant reopening

 With the new UAW contract, there was more news besides the plant reopening.

-The mayor himself agreed that he had never heard of a turnaround quite like what Belvidere experienced.
+The mayor agreed that he had never heard of a turnaround like what Belvidere experienced.

 "It is exceptional.
-It's the one singular story," said University of Illinois professor Dr. Robert Bruno, who is also an industry expert and author."
+It's the one singular story," said University of Illinois professor Dr. Robert Brunoo an industry expert and author."
 It is truly the lone case in American economic and labor history."

-Nobody knows exactly what went down in the meetings, but Belvidere is strategically located - rail, interstate, on the river, dependable power, good workforce.
+Nobody knows exactly what happened in the meetings, but Belvidere is strategically located - rail, interstate, on the river, with dependable power and a good workforce.

 So who made the reopening happen?